samuel-jimenez/GramEditor/docs/src/windows.md

 This will open the DirectX Diagnostic Tool, which shows the DirectX version your GPU supports under `System` → `System Information` → `DirectX Version`.

-If you're running Tehanu inside a virtual machine, it will use the emulated adapter provided by your VM.
-While Tehanu will work in this environment, performance may be degraded.
+If you're running Gram inside a virtual machine, it will use the emulated adapter provided by your VM.
+While Gram will work in this environment, performance may be degraded.